jamsoft/JamSoft.Helpers/README.md

 # JamSoft.Helpers

-A collection of very generalised helpers applications and libraries may need.
-The idea is provide really just convienience methods and building blocks.
+A collection of very generalised helpers for applications and libraries.
+The idea is to provide convienience methods and building blocks.
 All in a cross-platform .NET Standard 2.0 library.

 # Install Via Nuget
 ```